 - 3. To put a nsrexecd process in troubleshoot mode: - a.
 Right-click the NetWorker Remote Exec service, and then select Properties. - b.
-In the Startup Parameters field, type -D x.
+In the Startup Parameters field, type -D x. where x is a number between 1 and 99. - c.

-- c.
 Click Start. - 4.
 To put the nsrd process in troubleshoot mode: - a.
 Right-click the NetWorker Backup and Recover service, and then select Properties. - b.
-In the Startup Parameters field, type -D x.
+In the Startup Parameters field, type -D x. where x is a number between 1 and 99. - c.

-c.
 Click Start.

-NetWorker stores the troubleshoot information in the daemon.raw file.
+NetWorker stores the troubleshoot information in the daemon. raw file.